 As a Site Administrator, you can import users from your authentication system to qTest Manager or merge them with existing qTest users.

-- Access Site Administration and click on the Licenses - Users tab.
+- In Site Administration select the Licenses - Users tab.

 - On the Import Users dialog, select one authentication system and then click the Retrieve users button.
 It will generate a list of users from your authentication system.